 The Lynx are a hot ticket right now.
 They have sold more than 500 new season tickets for the 2014 season after winning last Friday according to executive vice president Roger Griffith.
 That now brings the season tickets base to 3,000 for next season.

-Topics: Minnesota Lynx
+Tags: Minnesota Lynx